Social and Behavioural Sciences

 The degree programme in Psychology focuses on human behaviour and how it is experienced.
 In the course of their studies, students learn to take a systematic approach to questions such as: how do conflicts arise between individuals?
 Is intelligence innate, or can people be trained to become more intelligent?
 What sorts of leadership are the most effective?
 Why do people get depressed, and what can we do about it?
 Psychologists try to answer these sorts of questions by carrying out empirical research.

 Active student body

 The Faculty has a diverse student body and in recent years has undertaken initiatives to ensure that each and every student receives optimal support throughout his or her university career.
-The Student Services Centre and Student Career Services are there to support all students.
+The Student Services Centre and Career Services are there to support all students.
 Students who feel the need of extra help, perhaps because of their cultural or social background, can turn to the POPcorner.
 The courses on offer here include workshops to improve study skills and language skills.
 Students and staff provide and shape this support backup together.

 There are 4 study associations: Itiwana, Emile, SPIL, and Labyrint.
 These associations are run entirely by and for students.
 In this way, active members gain valuable experience in administration and committee work, which stands them in good stead in their later professional life.
-They organize study-related activities in the form of lectures, symposiums, and workshops, which are aimed to stimulate contacts between their members and relevant work fields.
-In addition, they organize leisure activities such as excursions, parties, and study trips abroad.
-Regular meetings of the Associations Committee, which includes representatives of the study associations and the assessor (the student member on the Faculty Board), ensure that the associations are aware of each other’s activities and can organize joint activities if they wish.
+They organise study-related activities in the form of lectures, symposiums, and workshops, which are aimed to stimulate contacts between their members and relevant work fields.
+In addition, they organise leisure activities such as excursions, parties, and study trips abroad.
+Regular meetings of the Associations Committee, which includes representatives of the study associations and the assessor (the student member on the Faculty Board), ensure that the associations are aware of each other’s activities and can organise joint activities if they wish.